 - Now challenge them to find its area by measuring two sides.

 - If they apply their rule “area equals half base times height”, ask them to draw the rectangle to illustrate.
 They will be unable to.

 - Bring the class back together and discuss why it does not work.
-Hopefully at least one of your students will recognise that in a non-right angled triangle the height is not equal to either of the sides.
+Emphasise that in a non-right angled triangle the height is not equal to either of the sides.
 Discuss this then send students to try to find a rectangle that will work for their triangle.

 - When most students have identified that the height of the rectangle needs to be at right angles to the base since rectangles have all right angles bring the class back together.

 - Draw the diagram below on the board and ask students whether the rectangle is twice the size of the triangle.